 Thousands of Yen

-March 31, 2013 Level 1 Level 2 Level 3 Impairment Los ss
+March 31, 2015 Level 1 Level 2 Level 3 Impairment

-Assets:
+Assota Loss

-Trademark - - ¥ 107,000 ¥ 48,00 0
+Assets: Non-marketable securities- equity securities ¥2,435 ¥29,117

-- - ¥ 107,000 ¥ 48,000 0
+equity securities ¥2,435 ¥29,117

-The trademark right related to hi-ho with a carrying amount of $\pm 155,000$ thousand was written down to fair value of $\pm 107,000$ thousand, resulting in an impairment charge of $\pm 48,000$ thousand, which was included in the Company's statement of income for the year ended March 31, 2013.
-The impaired trademark was classified within Level 3 as the Company used unobservable inputs such as expected future income to value the trademark.
+Non-marketable equity securities with a carrying amount of \$31,552 thousand, which was included in other investments in the balance sheets, were written down to the fair value of \$2,435 thousand, resulting in an other-than-temporary impairment charge of \$29,117 thousand, which was included in the Company's state of income for the year ended March 31, 2015.
+An impaired non-marketable investment was classified as Level 3 instruments and the Company used unobservable inputs to value these investments.
+The fair value was determined as a result of considering various unobservable inputs, including expectation of future income of the investees, net asset value of the investees, and material unrealized losses to be considered in assets and liabilities held by the investees.